ensomugnog/ultimate-aws-certified-cloud-practitioner/README.md

 - 17 - IAM Best Practices

+- 18 - Shared Responsibility Model for IAM

 ## Repository configuration
 Each submodule in this repository contains the code examples of the original course.